PedemonteGiacomo/EasySite/README.md

 firebase deploy
 ```

-If your ```firebase deploy``` isn't working try to check if all the API are set or contact me directly by mail at giacomopedemonte@libero.it.
+If your ```firebase deploy``` isn't working try to check if all the API are set.
+Another possible problem could be the URL of the function that is not defined for you and if you don't already changed it will be a problem [(check this)](#use-sendgrid-api-to-trigger-mail-when-user-complete-contact-form).

+If more problem are discovered, please, contact me directly by mail at giacomopedemonte@libero.it.

 The site should run even without all the API KEY updated.